CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Graphs.md

 For a breadth-first search, add a vertex into a *queue*, remove the first element from the queue, then process it (how it's processed depends on whether we are using a set or tags), and then add all of its neighbors to the queue and repeat.

-For a depth-first, do the same thing but with a *stack* instead.
+For an iterative depth-first search, do the same thing but with a *stack* instead.

-For a depth-first recursive search, call the recursive method for each neighbor of a vertex.
+For a recursive depth-first search, call the recursive method for each neighbor of a vertex.
+A good way to approach this is to add the vertex to the processed set (or set its tag to "true"), then go to the next neighbor, and keep going until it has no unprocessed/untagged neighbors, then go back starting from the end of the processed vertices until we reach a vertex that does have an unprocessed/untagged neighbor, and keep going from there until all vertices have been processed/tagged.

 ### Shortest path in a graph